-1. Bible, KJV

-[Students are permitted, even encouraged, to use other translations of the Bible to help their understanding of the assigned readings, but we will be reading and quoting from the Authorized Version (the KJV) in class, so students are required to read from the KJV and to bring it to class.]

-- 2. When the Church Was Young, Marcellino D'Ambrosio - 3.
-Handouts such as: Apostles' Creed, Nicene Creed, Quicumque vult (also called the Creed of St Athanasius)
+- 1. Bible, ESV-Students are permitted, even encouraged, to use other translations of the Bible to help their understanding of the assigned readings, but we will be reading and quoting from the English Standard Version in class, so students are required to read from the ESV and have a physical version to bring to class. - 2.
+When the Church Was Young, Marcellino D'Ambrosio - 3.
+Handouts such as: Didache, Apostles' Creed, Nicene Creed, Quicumque vult (also called the Creed of St Athanasius).